Chinpokomon: Production

-The chinpo or chinpoko element in Chinpokomon is actually a vulgar Japanese word for "penis".
+The chinpo or chinpoko element in Chinpokomon is a crude Japanese slang word for "penis".
 According to the DVD commentary, the Japanese man who repeats the "incredibly large penis" trick is based on someone the creators met in Beijing.
-South Park animator Junichi Nishimura, who Stone met in college, voices the Emperor in this episode.
-Saki Miata played the Japanese woman in the in-universe commercial.
+South Park animator Junichi Nishimura, whom Stone met in college, voices the Emperor in this episode.
+Saki Miata portrays the Japanese woman in the in-universe commercial.

-Later, when asked if they would mock the Pokémon Go craze in a 2016 interview, Parker responded "We did, in 1999."
+In a 2016 interview, when asked if the series would mock the Pokémon Go craze, Parker responded, "we did, in 1999."

 Critical reception

 DVD Verdict described it as "perhaps the most devastating parody of the seemingly endless pop culture craziness of forced Japan fads", noting its jokes about the quality of Pokémon games, toys and anime.
 ElderGeek described the episode as "a very ironic take on children’s trends and how debilitating they can be".
 Adam Crane of PixelatedPop ranked the episode 23rd in a top 25 greatest episodes list in 2012.
 ScreenJunkies wrote "The blindness of parents, the zombie-like children following a fad, and the irrational paranoia of Americans who fear the Japanese simply because they make the occasional incomprehensible TV show were all parodied to perfection".
 IGN said "'Chinpokomon' was a great rip on the whole Pokemon craze with a lot of crude jokes about Asian male anatomy".

 The A.V.
 Club noted that this episode was South Parks first "fad episode", in which characters become obsessed with a recent trend and suffer consequences, before changing their minds and dropping it.